maxmind/ccfd-api-java/README.md

 Returns the HashMap containing the output from the server.
 See http://dev.maxmind.com/minfraud for details on output fields.

-## Notes

-The Java API requires the Commons HttpClient package and Commons Logging package.
-For more details, see http://jakarta.apache.org/commons/httpclient/

 ## Copyright and License